arindas/arindas.github.io/content/blog/segmented-log-rust.md

             )
             .await
         {
-            // append the read index record to the vector of index records index_records.push(index_record.into_inner());
+            // append the IndexRecord read just now to the Vec<IndexRecord>
+            index_records.push(index_record.into_inner());

-            // advance to the next position for reading an index record position += INDEX_RECORD_LENGTH as u64;
+            // advance to the next position for reading an IndexRecord position += INDEX_RECORD_LENGTH as u64;
         }

         index_records.shrink_to_fit(); // release empty space left, if any

-        let estimated_index_records_len = Self::estimated_index_records_len_in_storage(storage)?;

         // cross verify the number of index records read if index_records.len() != estimated_index_records_len {